Donate

 No. This is a common myth based on the fact that copper coils can be used as emergency contraception even if ovulation has occurred (unlike emergency contraceptive pills also known as the morning after pill).
 However, emergency contraception does not cause an abortion but prevents a pregnancy from taking place.
 In the case of the IUD, the copper in the coil kills the sperm before it reaches the egg and is fertilised.

-No, the copper coil and hormonal coil are used to prevent pregnancy so should not be used if there is any chance of pregnancy as this may cause an ectopic pregnancy.
+No, both the copper coil and hormonal coil are used to prevent pregnancy so should not be used if there is any chance of pregnancy as this may cause an ectopic pregnancy.

 More FAQs